KoenVanduffel/CR-6_Strain_Gauge_Mounts/Dragon/README.md

 # Dragon hotends

+**The Dragon Orbiter V1.5 has been updated to fit both the high and standard flow version.
+The older version is still available in the high flow and standard flow directories.

+The latest V4 mount for Dragon + Orbiter V1 now has a connection of top and bottom on the left side making the mount even more sturdy and probably more durable.
+A small cutout has been added to grant access to the screw of the daughterboard mount for ease of maintenance.
+These updates are to be ported to the other designs soon.**

 The Dragon hotend (TriangleLabs and Phaetus version are nearly identical and fit both) has a strong reputation of being a reasonably priced high qualtiy hotend.
 Personally i prefer the high flow version as it hasn't shown any of the disadvantages sometimes attributed to a high flow hotend but does have the advantage of being capable of melting al lot of plastic.

 # Part fan shrouds

 The part fan shroud in this directory fits all extruder versions, high flow as well as standard flow.

 2021-11-28 update: